 As is the case when raising a child, physical and emotional well-being in birth is largely dependent on the impact of individuals and groups who play a role in a particular maternal journey.
 One could therefore argue that continuous, narratively-engaged collaboration between all role players in birth is needed for an optimised outcome and that an empowered, informed mother should be at the center of such collaboration– a birth village where optimised wellness is co-created through personal development, dynamic communication and experience sharing.

-My aim as transformative relationship guide when it comes to birth is to help healthcare professionals, parents, family caregivers and organisations develop narrative competence, bridge divides and facilitate compassionate, narratively-engaged communication which will lead to person-centered, optimised and sustainable healthcare governance, policies, systems, facilities, practices, services and solutions.
+My aim as transformative relationship guide when it comes to birth is to help healthcare professionals, parents, family caregivers and organisations develop narrative competence, bridge divides and facilitate compassionate, narratively-engaged communication which will lead to person-centered, optimised and sustainable healthcare governance, policies, systems, facilities, practices, services and solutions in birth.

 If you are a birth professional e.g. a birth photographer or a doula or an expecting mother, you might also want to visit my birth-specific brand at www.lovealda.com Birth professionals may also find useful products, materials or templates in my online store.

 If you are a mother who wants to empower herself for an optimised birth experience, I would like to encourage you to subscribe to my newsletter and receive my free ante-natal course At the Heart of Birth.